ham-olalekan/Customer-Biller-Service/README.md

 # dropwizard-kafka-starter

-This is a starter almost ready dropwizard application with some key add-ons.
+This is an almost ready dropwizard application with some key add-ons.

 - MognoDB
 - Redis